hameed0380/Final-Year-Project/Diary.md

 # Week 7-13
 This week I worked more on thhe report adding sections to do with genetic algorithms such as the introduction and other apects nasmely being theory of coalescence, genetic drift and encoding.
 Also added a little bit of code.

+# Week 14-20
+This week I was slightly confused with the remaining part of the genetic algorithm so I decided to take a step back and do more research.
+Moving on from this I also worked on the report adding to the technical section as well as genetic drift and design pattterns.